-3. We will enhance Baylor's reputation and the currency of Christian ideas on campus by increasing the quality, size and visibility of selected graduate programs.
+3. We will enhance Baylor's reputation and the currency of Christian ideas on campus by increasing the quality, size, and visibility of selected graduate programs.
 Accordingly, by 2012 Baylor will feature at least 10 doctoral programs in the social sciences and humanities.
 The number of total doctoral programs will thus grow from 14 to at least 20.
 The number of graduate students will increase by 25 percent, and the number of doctoral students will increase by at least 30 percent.

+We are on track to meet our 2012 graduate program goals.
 The number of doctoral programs in the social sciences and humanities has grown to 12 since 2002.
-The total number of Baylor doctoral programs has grown to 24.

-The total number of PhD students has increased by approximately 46 percent, and the average GRE score of PhD students has increased by 157 points.
+The total number of doctoral programs has grown to 23.
+The total number of PhD students has increased by approximately 32 percent, and the average GRE score of PhD students has increased by 135 points.